 - Through information provided by the Primary schools before the Year 6 students transfer to Court Fields School, or previous school if in-year admission.

-- · Screening for reading and spelling, beginning in the September of Year 7
+- Screening for reading and spelling, in the September of Year 7, and then for Access Arrangements in Year 9.
+At other points if deemed appropriate.

-- · LSA feedback/concerns
+- LSA feedback/concerns

 - Teacher feedback/concerns

 - Parental feedback/concerns

 - Student feedback/concerns

 - Form Tutor and Head of Year concerns

-- · Information from other staff such as PFSA/EP/OT/Learning Support Service etc.
+- Information from other staff such as PFSA/EP/OT/Learning Support Service etc.

 - Primary Inclusion meetings

-- SENCO Cluster
+- SENDCO Cluster

 - · Educational Psychologist Pyramid meetings